vmware-archive/octant/site/docs/master/plugins/writing-plugins.md

 ## Tab

-Adding a new tab via plugin requires a new flexlayout then Tab component.
+Adding a new tab via a plugin requires a new flexlayout then Tab component.
 The Name is used in the URL query param, and Contents defines the tab name within the dashboard.

 ```go
 func handleTab(dashboardClient service.Dashboard, object runtime.Object) (*component.Tab, error) {